LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 - The Device icon, displayed on the Nano S dashboard
 - The Manager icon, displayed in the Manager application list

-Below are the Illustrator templates for such icons, please respect their guidance.
+Below are the Adobe Illustrator templates for such icons, please respect their guidance.
+**Click on each image to download the corresponding .ai file, and fill them directly before sending them back.**

 .. figure:: images/device_template.png
    :align: center